 Part of Desolation Canyon

 There is a primitive boat ramp at Sand Wash, a primitive eight-site campground, a contact/information station, staffed ranger station and vault toilets.
 This remote site does not provide trash receptacles or water.
 Due to the remoteness of the area, many groups camp the night here before their launch on the river.
 Due to frequent mosquito plagues, Sand Wash offers four campsites with screened cabins.
 Cabins are 12 feet by 16 feet, screen on all four sides with a door and roof.
 There is a small table and bench inside.
-Cabins are limited to one (1) per group launching.
+Cabins are limited to one (1) per river party.
 Please allow others the ability to escape the bugs.

 Intended as a place to gather, prepare meals and escape the bugs.
 Not as a substitute for a tent.